unofficial-Jona/unofficial-Jona/README.md

 # Data Scientist

 ## About Me
 I'm a recent graduate from Maastricht University with a Master's degree in Data Science for Decision Making.
-My journey in data science is defined by a deep commitment to leveraging data for actionable insights, with a particular focus on computer vision, natural language processing, and augmented reality.
+My journey in data science is defined by a deep commitment to leveraging data for actionable insights, with a particular focus on computer vision and natural language processing.
 My experiences range from academic research, exemplified by my thesis on "Assessing Aggressive Driving Behaviour Using Attention-Based Models," to professional projects in a German healthcare consultancy, where I honed my skills in data analytics and NLP.
 Beyond my technical abilities, my passions for snowboarding and travel have shaped my approach to data science—valuing adaptability, open-mindedness, and the drive for continuous learning and innovation.

 ## Education
 - M.Sc., Data Science for Decision Making @ Maastricht University (_July 2023_)